aituar17/Joint_RPCA_in_R/README.md

 - Sample grouping into manual train/test sets

-- Ordination of sample embeddings using the jointRPCAmae() wrapper
+- Ordination of sample embeddings using the jointRPCAuniversal() wrapper

 - Visualization of sample clusters colored by set assignment